 Applying to Princeton

-The Graduate School at Princeton University encourages interested individuals to explore our fields of study to find the field that best fits your academic and professional goals.
+The Graduate School at Princeton University encourages interested individuals to explore our fields of study to find the field that best fits the applicant's academic and professional goals.
 More detailed information, including faculty listings, can typically be found on individual department and program websites accessible through our webpage.

-Graduate admissions decisions at Princeton University are made by faculty in your proposed field of study.
-Although the Graduate School coordinates the admission process and establishes minimum requirements for admission, application deadlines and additional requirements vary by department and degree program.
+Graduate admission decisions at Princeton University are made by faculty in the applicant's proposed field of study.
+The Graduate School coordinates the admission process and establishes minimum requirements for admission, application deadlines and additional requirements vary by department and degree program.

-- Before filing your application, please be sure to read carefully the description of the degree program and requirements of the department to which you seek admission.
+- Before submitting the application, please be sure to read carefully the description of the degree program and requirements of the department.
 Applicants are also encouraged to review the file upload requirements to ensure successful application submission.

-- Review the appropriate deadlines and fees as departments and programs have varied application deadline dates.
+- Review appropriate deadlines and fees as departments and programs have varied application deadline dates.
 Please note that no late applications will be accepted and there are no refunds for submitted application fees.

-- Be sure your statement of academic purpose outlines your goals for graduate study.
+- Be sure the statement of academic purpose outlines goals for graduate study.

-- Collect your prerequisite test scores.
-By now you should have registered for or taken the GRE or GMAT.
-All applicants whose native language is NOT English or who have NOT received their undergraduate education in a country where the native language is English MUST submit scores from one of two internationally recognized assessments of English language proficiency, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+- Arrange to have prerequisite test scores sent to Princeton.
+All applicants whose native language is not English and who have not received their undergraduate education in a country where the native language is English must submit scores from one of two internationally recognized assessments of English language proficiency, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 Applicants can apply from September through December for admission commencing in the fall term of the following academic year.
 We do not accept late applications.
-There is no spring admission and graduate study at Princeton is offered on a full-time basis.
-Applicants can only apply to one academic department per year and the application fee is nonrefundable.
+There is no spring admission, and graduate study at Princeton is offered on a full-time basis.
+Applicants can apply only to one academic department for one degree per year.
+The application fee is nonrefundable.
 The Graduate School will not offer admission to an applicant seeking a second Ph.D. in the same or similar field of study.